tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 - Documentation for validateMazeCharacters function
 - Documentation for validateMazeDimensions function
 - Full implementation of programming contracts for all functions
+- FUll explanation of menu navigaiton and reading maze from terminal explanation in video demonstration including VSCode and gameplay overview

 **@pdotkeenan - Keenan Phillips - s3602528: All tasks below were FULLY worked on by Keenan Phillips, with no help whatsoever (unless explicitly stated), verify through git blame**